gaverhae/okku-remote/README.md

 # Configuration files

-Since we have named all of our remote actors, it is easy to change the configuration through configuration files.
+Since we have named all of our remote actors, it is easy to change the options through the configuration files.
 Refer to the Akka documentation for more information on all the configurable options.
 Here, we shall only give a small example of how configuration keys relate to actors in the code.

 Say you want to change the three actor systems to use the public IP address of your computer instead of 127.0.0.1, rendering them accessible from the outside